Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/cctype-library-some-functions/README.md

 <br> Example Output: A is an Upper Case Letter
 <br> Example input: a
 <br> Example Output: a is Not an Upper Case Letter

+## Digit Or Not

+Read a character from the user and check if it is digit or not.
+<br> Example input: 9
+<br> Example Output: 9 is a Digit
+<br> Example input: a
+<br> Example Output: a is Not a Digit